scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [Project Reunion Is Microsoft’s New Attempt at Unifying Windows 10 App Development]https://www.thurrott.com/microsoft/235282/project-reunion-is-microsofts-new-attempt-at-unifying-windows-10-app-development) - (May 19, 2020) -At Build 2020, Microsoft is introducing a new vision for unifying app development for Windows 10.
+The company’s latest attempt at unifying the app development experience for Windows 10 is called Project Reunion.

 * [UWP, WinUI and Uno Platform get Prism support thanks to Uno team OSS Contribution](https://platform.uno/blog/uwp-winui-and-uno-platform-get-prism-support-thanks-to-uno-team-oss-contribution/) - (April 27, 2020) - We are pleased to announce that Uno Platform team has provided the initial support for the Prism library.

 * [WinUI NumberBox Control](https://www.reflectionit.nl/blog/2020/winui-numberbox-control) - (March 27, 2020) - If you write business apps, there are a lot of controls for data input: TextBox, CheckBox, ComboBox, DatePicker, ToggleSwitch, TimePicker, RadioButton, Slider, etc. I always wondered why there was no NumberBox.
 Numeric input is very common so it needs its own control for it.
 Luckily there is the Windows UI Library (WinUI), an open source project from Microsoft.
 I proposed the NumberBox last year and the team did a great job implementing it.
 It is released in version 2.3 and most of the issues are now solved.
 Time for a blog post showing of its features.